mlubbad/SpaceX-Falcon-9-first-stage-Landing-Prediction/README.md

 - Build an interactive map to analyze the launch site's proximity with Folium.

 ### Hands-on Lab: Launch Sites Locations Analysis with Folium ###
-In this lab [lab_jupyter_launch_site_location.ipynb](https://github.com/mlubbad/SpaceX-Falcon-9-first-stage-Landing-Prediction/blob/main/lab_jupyter_launch_site_location.ipynb).
+In this lab [lab_jupyter_launch_site_location](https://github.com/mlubbad/SpaceX-Falcon-9-first-stage-Landing-Prediction/blob/main/lab_jupyter_launch_site_location.ipynb).
 The launch success rate may depend on many factors such as payload mass, orbit type, and so on.
 It may also depend on the location and proximities of a launch site, i.e., the initial position of rocket trajectories.
 Finding an optimal location for building a launch site certainly involves many factors and hopefully, we could discover some of the factors by analyzing the existing launch site locations.

 ### Hands-on Lab: Build an Interactive Dashboard with Ploty Dash ###
-In this lab [](), you will be building a Plotly Dash application for users to perform interactive visual analytics on SpaceX launch data in real-time.
+In this lab [Build a Dashboard Application with Plotly Dash](https://github.com/mlubbad/SpaceX-Falcon-9-first-stage-Landing-Prediction/blob/main/Build%20a%20Dashboard%20Application%20with%20Plotly%20Dash.pdf), you will be building a Plotly Dash application for users to perform interactive visual analytics on SpaceX launch data in real-time.

 ## Lab 4: Predictive Analysis (Classification) ###